 Current assets include many assets that may not be easily converted to cash, such as inventory.
 If the current assets include a large proportion of inventory, the short term liquidity may not be as solid as it seems, since inventory can be difficult to liquidate.

-- If company A has a lot more inventory on the books which is harder to liquidate.
-And company B has more cash which is the most liquid asset.
-Then company A could have a harder time converting its assets to cover liabilities than company B. So even with the same ratio, it is always useful for you to actually look at the levels of each asset and liability when comparing two companies.
+- Company A has a lot more inventory on the books, which is harder to liquidate.
+Company B has more cash, which is the most liquid asset.
+In this scenario, company A could have a harder time converting its assets to cover liabilities than company B. So even with the same ratio, it is always useful for you to actually look at the levels of each asset and liability when comparing two companies.

 Whether or not a company can keep its lights on depends on its ability to meet its short term obligations.
 You can use the current ratio to get a good idea of this, due to the fact that it compares a firm’s current assets to current liabilities.